 Just as a person can feel moved by a particular piece of music without being able to provide any cogent explanation of why they felt moved, so a person can feel moved to make (or appreciate) a particular image without being able to provide any cogent explanation of why they felt moved.

 Loose generalisations can often be made about a scene or picture, especially if it’s one that’s easily categorised.
-But the poverty of language - relative to sensory experiences, and to emotions - constrains what can be said about the way that something appears, and the way that an individual is moved.
-That same poverty of language similarly constrains what can be said about the feelings and intentions which moved an individual to make a particular photograph.
+But the poverty of language - relative to sensory experiences, and to emotions - constrains what can be said about the way that a photograph looks, and the way that an individual is moved by seeing it. - The poverty of language similarly constrains what can be said about the feelings and intentions which moved someone to make a photograph in the first place.